Zhang Ziyi: Defamation cases

-Seduction Gate

-In February 2010, Chow Yun-fat said at an event in Taipei that he was "seduced" during the filming of Crouching Tiger, Hidden Dragon, leading to media speculation that he was referring to Zhang, one of the three actresses Chow acted opposite in the film.
-Her agent, Ji Lingling, dismissed the speculation as "ridiculous".

-The series of three scandals above, each named in Chinese after Watergate, was collectively known as Zhang's "Triple Gates", marking the nadir of her reputation and career.

-Defamation cases

 In 2012, an American website Boxun falsely reported that Zhang was paid $100 million to sleep with top Chinese officials.
 Zhang sued Boxun in a US court for defamation.
 In December 2013, Boxun settled the case after agreeing to pay an undisclosed amount to Zhang and issue a front-page apology.
 Zhang also sued Next Media in Hong Kong and Taiwan over the similar reports by the group's two titles, Apple Daily and Next Magazine, both citing Boxun.
 She won the case in Hong Kong but lost in Taiwan.